Experience Registration Status

 Channel Contributor Details

-- Only see content or campaigns that are targeted to their assigned channels or drafts that are not yet targeted to any channels.
+- Only see campaigns created by others that are exclusively targeted to their assigned channel audience.

 - Only edit or archive posts or campaigns that are exclusively published to their assigned channels.
 For example, this means that Channel Contributors cannot edit items that are targeted to both their channel and an unassigned channel.